loicreynier/awesome-modding/README.md

 #### General Plugins

+> Plugins for general use of MO2 or not related to a specific game.

 - [Bethesda Plugin Manager](https://www.nexusmods.com/skyrimspecialedition/mods/111236) - Bethesda Games Plugins panel overhaul with new functionality and tweaked visuals.
 - [Broom](https://www.nexusmods.com/skyrimspecialedition/mods/52097) - Plugin to hide or delete files from mods based on a configuration kept in your modlist.
 - [Fix Game Registry Plugin](https://www.nexusmods.com/site/mods/716) - Plugin fixing broken or missing registry entries with Bethesda games.